 Our counselling includes –

 - Counselling for Women Partners of Gay/Bisexual Men is for women in NSW whose male partners are sexually attracted to men.
-We can provide counselling face-to-face, by telephone or Skype.
-We also run support groups and give talks to health workers and counsellors.
+We can provide counselling face-to-face, by telephone, Skype or Zoom.
+We also run support groups and during Covid-19 our groups are being provided via Zoom.

 - Counselling for women who’ve experienced childhood sexual abuse is available two days a week from counsellors employed by Rape and Domestic Violence Services Australia.
-This counselling is provided for women currently experiencing financial disadvantage.
+This counselling is provided for women currently experiencing financial disadvantage and at this stage in the Covid-19 crisis, the counselling is on the phone.

 - Pregnancy counselling is provided by our counsellors and nurse.
 Our pregnancy counselling is pro-choice, supportive and non-judgmental, confidential and private.
 Our counselling includes all options and assists decision making on the options the woman is considering – parenting, termination or adoption.
 We provide referrals to termination clinics and will also provide health checks and counselling after abortion.
 We respect the many varied circumstances in women’s lives and women’s right and ability to make their own decisions.